linrunner/tlp-doc/introduction.rst

     TLP does not monitor the above events itself but relies on a range of system daemons, namely `systemd`, `udevd` and `NetworkManager`.
-    Therefore TLP does not include a daemon and there is no `tlp` process showing up in the output of :command:`ps`.
+    Therefore TLP does not include a daemon and there is no permanent `tlp` background process showing up in the output of :command:`ps`.

 Features
 ========
-:doc:`/settings/index` are organized into two profiles, enabling you to adjust between savings and performance independently for battery (BAT) and AC operation.
+:doc:`/settings/index` are organized into two profiles, enabling you to adjust between savings and performance independently for battery (BAT) and AC operation:

 * Kernel laptop mode and dirty buffer timeouts
 * Processor frequency scaling including 'turbo boost' and 'turbo core'